Ankit-03G/N8n-Certificate-Generator-/README.md

 The project includes both the powerful n8n automation workflow and a basic HTML/JavaScript front-end to interact with it and display the results.

 ---

-## Features

-* **AI-Powered Design:** Leverages the creative power of the Gemini API to generate unique themes, font pairings, and icon suggestions for certificates.
-* **Dynamic Backgrounds:** Automatically fetches high-quality, relevant background images for each certificate, ensuring a visually appealing result.
-* **Low-Code Backend:** The entire automation is built in n8n, making it easy to understand, modify, and extend without extensive coding.
-* **Ready-to-Render Output:** Provides certificate designs in the Fabric.js JSON format, which can be loaded directly onto an HTML canvas.
-* **Simple Web UI:** Includes a basic `index.html` file to demonstrate how to call the workflow and render the generated certificates.
-* **Error-Proof Logic:** The n8n workflow is designed to be resilient, providing a default certificate design even if the AI service fails intermittently.

----

 ## How It Works